gobuffalo/buffalo/README.md

 [github.com/gorilla/mux](https://github.com/gorilla/mux) - This router was chosen because of its stability and flexibility.
 There might be faster routers out there, but this one is definitely the most powerful!

-### Task Runner (Optional)

-[github.com/markbates/grift](https://github.com/markbates/grift) - If you're familiar with Rake tasks from Ruby, you'll be right at home using Grift.
-This package was chosen to allow for the easy running of simple, and common, tasks that most web applications need.
-Think things like seeding a database or taking in a CSV file and generating database records.
-Buffalo ships with an example `routes` task that prints of the defined routes and the function that handles those requests.

 ### Models/ORM (Optional)

 [github.com/gobuffalo/pop](https://github.com/gobuffalo/pop) - Accessing databases is nothing new in web applications.
 Pop, and its command line tool, Soda, were chosen because they strike a nice balance between simplifying common tasks, being idiomatic, and giving you the flexibility you need to build your app.
 Pop and Soda share the same core philosophies as Buffalo, so they were a natural choice.